CAStieLJACksON465538/YJspOLJGQY/hIAqe/_5-VGz/XegvfH/cloud-computing-migration_Y0Nhtt_1741659507.md.md

 ## Where to start

-There are many ways to contribute.
-You can fix a bug, improve the documentation, submit bug reports and feature requests, or take a first shot at a feature you need for yourself.
+submit bug reports and feature requests, or take a first shot at a feature you need for yourself.